Proverbs starting with letter S

 Sufficient unto the day is the evil thereof

 Don't add to the difficulties and problems of today by worrying about what is going to happen tomorrow.
-The source is Matthew, vi, 34 ; 'Take therefore no thought for the morrow: for the morrow shall...
+The source is Matthew, vi, 34 ; 'Take...
 Read more →

 Success has many friends

 Those who have won big prizes in the pools will doubtless agree with this!
-From the social rather than the financial angle, a successful man gains the good opinions of those who had no time for him...
+From the social rather than the financial angle, a successful man...
 Read more →

 Submitting to one wrong brings on another